Community Outreach

 Community Caring Quilters

-Community Caring Quilters started 14 years ago with a focus on making quilts for children in foster care in Lanark County.
-Last year we donated over 100 quilts to Children’s Aid and Victim Services; we recently added Interval House to the agencies we supply.
-We meet every two weeks at the Perth Civitan Club which generously provides our meeting space and allows us to store our fabric and batting there at no charge.
-Members can sew from our large fabric stash without having to dip into their own resources!
-Originally, we sewed at our biweekly meetings but now, after a “Show & Tell” we pick up supplies, sandwich our quilts and sew at home.
+Community Caring Quilters started 20 years ago with a focus on making quilts for children in foster care in Lanark County.
+Over the years the needs of Children’s Aid have dropped .
+Last year we donated over 100 quilts to Interval House, Connect Well, Lanark Lodge and Community Care Centre Palliative care units amongst other local charity groups.
+We are able to respond to one time requests for quilts for raffles etc. We meet every two weeks at the Perth Civitan Club which generously provides our meeting space and allows us to store our fabric and batting there at no charge.
+Members can sew from our large fabric stash, without having to dip into their own resources!
+Recently we have received & finished several larger quilts from ex quilters or relatives of deceased quilters.
+Originally we sewed at our biweekly meetings but now, after a “Show & Tell” we pick up supplies, sandwich our quilts and sew at home.
 Often a quilt is made by more than one member, with one person piecing the quilt top, another quilting it and a third binding.
-During COVID we have been meeting via Zoom.
-Most members prefer to sew comfort sized quilts with a maximum of 40” X 60”, but with the addition of three members who own long arm quilting machines, we are now able to provide larger quilts as well.
-Our group consists of both Guild & non-Guild members.
+Most members prefer to sew comfort sized quilts with a maximum of 40” X 60”, but with the addition of three members who own long-arm quilting machines, we are now able to provide larger quiltsl.
+Our group consists mainly of Guild members but we have a few ( 2 at the moment) of non Guild members, both of whom live rurally.
+Until a couple of years ago we were able to fundraise for batting & thread (we receive lots of fabric donations) by selling a few quilts or making a commissioned quilt but recently our quilts have not sold however we are able to continue due to two generous anonymous donations.
+Letters indicate our quilts are treasured by Interval House graduates & surviving relatives.
+Also I am so pleased that finishing donated, half finished quilts may keep them out of the landfill.
 We are happy to welcome new members.
-Please contact: Anna Cornel at 613 267 6126 or annamcornel27 [at] gmail.com
+Please contact: Anna Cornel at 613 267 6126 or annamcornel27@gmail.com

 Quilts of Valour

 The mission of the Quits of Valour (QoV) "...is to ensure that injured Canadian Forces members are recognized for their service and commitment to our country.
 We give this support through the presentation of quilts to comfort our injured past and present Canadian Forces members."
 The Canadian QoV group was founded in 2006 in Alberta and now extends from coast to coast to coast.
 Our Rideau Lakes-Westport group was started in 2016.
 In the beginning, six women would meet at a member's home to sew and quilt.
-Now with more than 35 members, we have our monthly "quilting bees" on the third Tuesday of each month at the North Crosby Hall, Rideau Lakes, just outside of Westport.
-We have produced and presented 486 quilts; our area covers Kingston, Perth/Smiths Falls to Wolfe Island, and Bath to Brockville.
-Now that restrictions are being lifted, we are looking forward to once again, meeting, laughing, sharing, eating, and teaching one another while we participate in the wonderful art of quilt making.
+Now with more than 50 members, we have our monthly sew days on the third Tuesday of each month at the North Crosby Hall, Rideau Lakes, just outside of Westport.
+November 2025 we are celebrating 1000 quilts since we started in 2016.
+Our presentation area covers Kingston to Greater Napanee - Kaladar - Lanark – Carleton Place-Smiths Falls - Brockville - Gananoque – Kingston.
 There are many things we do to create and present quilts.
-If you can sew, iron/press, fold/cut fabric, longarm quilt, help with paperwork, or would just like to be part of the group we will have a job for you!
+Attendance at sew days is not always necessary.
+If you can sew, iron/press, fold/cut fabric, longarm quilt, sew on binding, help with paperwork, or would just like to be part of the group, we will have a job for you!
 Come join us!
 We always look forward to welcoming new members.
-For more information about the Canadian QoV, please visit our website For information about joining the Rideau Lakes-Westport group contact: Donna Easter donna.easter [at] quiltsofvalour.ca or by phone: 613 273 3943
+For more information about the Canadian QoV, please visit our website https://www.quiltsofvalour.ca/ For information about joining the Rideau Lakes-Westport group please contact: Marilyn Lockyer marilyn.lockyer@quiltsofvalour.ca (613) 402-7188

 Heart to Heart Quilts Lanark County